DeepakMohanSingh/movie360/README.md

 # Movie360

-This simple Angular application fetches any movie details from the OMDB (Open Movie Database) API.
+This simple Angular application fetches any movie details using the OMDB (Open Movie Database) API.

 ## Motivation